 “The saying is trustworthy: If anyone aspires to the office of overseer (episcopate), he desires a noble task.”

 The Greek word episcopate thus means “office” in the noun form.
 In the verb form, episcopate means to inspect, to select, to go to see, to relieve, to look out for, or to visit.
-These actions are the role of the Network Ministers.
+These actions are the role of the Global Ministers.

-Many believe Priscilla may have filled an Apostle (Network Minister) role in the early church.
+Many believe Priscilla may have filled an Apostle (Global Minister) role in the early church.
 Priscilla is mentioned seven times in the New Testament.
 Priscilla was married to a Christian leader named Aquila, and they were fellow tentmakers with Paul.
-Of the seven times, Priscilla and Aquila receive mention in the New Testament, Priscilla’s name is listed first five times.
+Of the seven times, Priscilla and Aquila receive mention in the New Testament, Priscilla’s name is listed the first five times.
 Priscilla is mentioned first when things relate to the work of ministry.
 Aquila is mentioned first when there is a greeting.